ChiraagNadig/Quantum-ML-Research/README.md

 ## Quantum-Enhanced Forecasting: Leveraging Quantum Gramian Angular Field And CNNs for Stock Return Predictions

+### Introduction

 Our motivation is to address the problem that many face with determining which stocks to buy and sell.

 We intend to leverage the Quantum Gramian Angular Field and implement image classification with CNN.
 The CNN will be trained with a select few stocks and should output an up-down classification of any given stock

 The quantum advantage is to efficiently turn a 1-dimensional time series into a 2-dimensional image.
 It’s suitable because a 2-D image has features for CNN classification.

+### Methods

-Utilized Qiskit, IBM's open-source quantum computing framework, for developing and simulating quantum circuits.
+We utilized Qiskit, IBM's open-source quantum computing framework, for developing and simulating quantum circuits.
 The diagram is as follows:

 ![Quantum Circuits](Quantum_Circuits.png)

 After retrieving time series data from specific stocks, the data is fed into the quantum circuit, where two rotational gates are applied to try and assume the same effect as calculating cos(a+b) for the first circuit, and sin(a-b) for the second.
 The computed trigonometric functions provide insights into the angular relationships within the data, which are then translated into pixel intensities to construct the QGAF images.
 By running these circuits multiple times and averaging the results, we can improve the accuracy of our calculations.
 These circuits help to identify relationships in time series data and are essential in creating QGAF images.

+### Dataset and Preprocessing

 The dataset is generated using Quantum Gramian Angular Field (QGAF) transformations applied to stock price data.
 The stock data is sourced from Yahoo Finance.
 Currently, we are using 20 stocks.
 The size is approximately 75,000 QGAF images (18,700 samples with 4 images each).
 Time-series stock price data are broken into segments.
 These segments’ vector representations are fed into quantum circuits that generate QGAF images.
 The features include the moving average and bollinger bands.
 Our CNN implements both features simultaneously for the interest of producing more refined results.